google/zetasql/docs/lexical.md

 <!-- BEGIN CONTENT -->
 A ZetaSQL statement comprises a series of tokens.
 Tokens include *identifiers,* *quoted identifiers, literals*, *keywords*, *operators*, and *special characters*.
-You can separate tokens with whitespace (space, backspace, tab, newline) or comments.
+You can separate tokens with whitespace (for example, space, backspace, tab, newline) or comments.

 <a id=identifiers></a>